Big retail stores like Walmart are often viewed as cutthroat competitors for many small business owners.

 But for this entrepreneur, figuring out retail distribution in both big box and boutique stores has helped sell their products like nothing else.

 On today’s podcast you’ll hear from Dallas Robinson, the founder of Kisstixx, a lip locking balm that adds chemistry to every kiss.
+If you're wondering how to make lip balm to sell, this podcast is definitely for you!

 Find out how he used online advertising to drive traffic to offline retail stores and why he chose to do it.